- How Often Can You Do Plyometrics In A Week?

 Is Plank Considered A Plyometric Exercise?

 Plank is a very good exercise helping to strengthen the back, neck, chest, shoulders, and abdominal muscles.

 These are some of the best plank plyometric exercises at home.

 1. Arm and leg lift up – in high plank position, lift one leg, then bring down and switch.
 Same step for the hands too.

-2. Plank jacks – only moving your lower body with the legs in and out, in a high plank position.
+2. Plank jacks – only move your lower body with the legs in and out, in a high plank position.

 3. Side plank – putting all the weight on one side of the arm (while the other arm is high up) in a high plank position, the whole body turns to one side, with both legs close together.

 4. Commando plank.
-This style required good strength and control using one hand at a time in a push position.
+This form required good strength and control using one hand at a time in a push position.